Oblarg/Ikabruob/domain-integral.md

 ## Remarks

 Can be expanded to "domain-partitioned integral" for further specificity.
-The key idea here is that the Riemann integral calculates area by partitioning the domain (as opposed to the codomain/Lebesgue integral).
+The key idea here is that the domain/Riemann integral calculates area by partitioning the domain (as opposed to the codomain/Lebesgue integral).